-48 hours ago we closed the first ever Agile Coach Camp in Denmark and my brain is still trying to compute all the inspiration I got during the three days I spend with 32 other Agile enthusiast.
-At the same time my body is trying to recover from too little sleep and maybe one or two beers too many during the evening discussions and games.
+48 hours ago we closed the first ever Agile Coach Camp in Denmark and my brain is still trying to compute all the inspiration I got during the three days I spend with 32 other Agile enthusiasts.
+At the same time, my body is trying to recover from too little sleep and maybe one or two beers too many during the evening discussions and games.

 The camp officially opened at 16:00 on Thursday the 25th October 2012 at Dragoer Badehotel near Copenhagen.
 The first evening was spent getting to know the other participants.
-This was done partly though organized icebreakers and via informal networking and games in the evening.
-Especially the Warewolf game, where you have to lie and cheat to win, was a big hit with the “open-book/honesty/trust-preaching” agilist.
+This was done partly through organized icebreakers and via informal networking and games in the evening.
+Especially the Werewolf game, where you have to lie and cheat to win, was a big hit with the “open-book/honesty/trust-preaching” agilist.

 Friday morning Mads Troels Hansen opened the marketplace and people immediately started pitching sessions ranging from teaching Agile by juggling balls over sharing your biggest coaching failures to enterprise agility.
 There were certainly plenty of interesting topics to discuss during the day and I started regretting I hadn’t gone to bed earlier the night before.